ubahl/googlesample/dream-vacation.md

 ## Bahamas

 I love the beach.
-Especially when it is a while sand beach with clear, warm water.
+Especially if it is a white sand beach with clear, warm water.

 ## Italy